Course Descriptions

 Program provides the required 120 hours of formal early childhood education training, covering the growth and development of children ages 3 to 5 years of age, in the eight Child Development Associate® subject areas developed by the Council for Professional Recognition.

 Provides the required training for advancing children's physical and intellectual development.
 The course is a study of the principles of typical child growth and development from conception through adolescence.
-Focus on physical, cognitive, social, and emotional domains of development.
+Focus on physical and cognitive domains of development.
 The course meets the requirement for one of the eight subject areas: Advancing Children's Physical and Intellectual Development.
 This course also meets 15 of the required 120 hours for the Child Development Associate® credential.

 CDEC 1091: Building Relations with Families